 It’s important for each B2B Media Company to differentiate itself from the competition.
 And proper preparation before a sales call can help one showcase its greatest assets and nab more of a brand’s ad dollars.

-Advertising investment is now at an all-time high.
-While 2018’s estimated ad spend grew 6% this year to $221 billion, B2B print ad spend did not.
-Instead, it decreased 9% from the first half of 2017 to the first half of 2018.
-The decline in B2B print spend could be attributed to the fact that there are many other, promising places for brands to invest their advertising dollars in – event sponsorships, native advertising, and online video, just to name a few.
+A recent decline in B2B print ad spend could be attributed to the fact that there are many other, promising places for brands to invest their advertising dollars – event sponsorships, native advertising, and online video, just to name a few.

 This poses a challenge – there is more competition than ever and fewer barriers between you and your competition.

-As you can see, John Deere is an example of a brand that has invested in multiple media formats, buying mobile ads, online video ads, print ads, and TV ads.
+As you can see below, John Deere is an example of a brand that has invested in multiple media formats, buying mobile ads, online video ads, print ads, and TV ads.

 On January 5th, 2018, the brand bought space for a mobile ad entitled “Green Fever Sales Event” on Drovers Mobile Site.
 John Deere also showcased its “Tech at Work” in an online video on AgDaily on September 9th, 2018.
 See the ads here: